vercel/next.js/errors/no-script-in-document.md

-# Script component inside \_document.js
+# No Script in Document

+> Prevent usage of `next/script` in `pages/_document.js`.

 #### Why This Error Occurred

-You can't use the `next/script` component inside the `_document.js` page.
-That's because the `_document.js` page only runs on the server and `next/script` has client-side functionality to ensure loading order.
+You should not use the `next/script` component in `pages/_document.js`.
+That's because the `pages/_document.js` page only runs on the server and `next/script` has client-side functionality to ensure loading order.

 #### Possible Ways to Fix It

-If you want a global script, instead use the `_app.js` page.
+If you want a global script, `pages/_app.js` instead.

 ```jsx
 import Script from 'next/script'